Find us in Tesco, Sainsburys, Coop, Morrisons & Ocado

 What to feed your dairy free child

-In the UK cow's milk allergy affects 2-3% of children.
+According to the British Dietetic Association, in the UK cow's milk allergy affects 2-3% of children.
 It typically starts in babies under the age of one years old and most outgrow their allergy as they get older.
 Whilst weaning can be a fun and exciting time for babies and parents alike, sadly for those dealing with allergies or intolerances this can often be a stressful time, trying to navigate free-from baby food products.

 Cow’s milk allergy vs intolerance